 - Alcohol restriction—Ascites commonly occurs in people who have liver disease.
 Consuming excess alcohol can further impair liver function.
 Stopping alcohol use may limit the progression of ascites.

 Diuretic medications cause the kidneys to excrete more sodium and water in the urine.
 These medications are often recommended as the treatment of choice for ascites, along with sodium restriction.

 Ascites can be treated by inserting a hollow needle into the abdomen and removing excess fluid through the needle.

 If the other treatments are not effective and the ascites keep coming back, surgery can be done to divert blood away from the liver.
 If this is not successful, a liver transplant may be necessary.

 - Drink alcohol only in moderation.
-This means no more than one drink per day for women and two for men.
+This means no more than 1 drink per day for women and 2 per day for men.

 - Practice safe sex to avoid hepatitis.

 - Get vaccinated for hepatitis B.

 - If you are taking medications that can damage your liver, follow your doctor's instructions closely.